Skip to content

 Eliot Feld shows a group of dancers how to bow.
 The dancers walk in a line holding hands, standing in costume behind him on stage at The Joyce Theater.

-The Harkness Center for Dance conducts a (medical) research study on Feld Ballet dancers.
+The Harkness Center for Dance Injuries conducts a research study on Feld Ballet dancers.

 The New York City Public School for Dance opens